UpLib/Liberland/local-partners/Croatian-Forests.md

 this doesn't mean that <i>Gornja Siga</i> has no value for Croatia and for the neighbours.
 If Liberland and Liberlander speak with Croatia and Croatian peoples, we must take this point in strong consideration.

-Imo, if Liberland and Liberlanders want to settle in this area, then we have probably to negociate some fair compensations with the previous users.
+Imo, if Liberland and Liberlanders want to settle in this area, then it's mandatory to reach agreements with the previous users.
 <br>

 See also